A clearing on the outskirts of SD, following evening.

 Buffy chewed at her bottom lip a bit before responding to his valid question.
 “It’s still kind of on the vaguey side- but!
 I thought you could do your sleuth-y bit and pry stuff out of them?”
 Although Giles still had reservations, he admitted, reluctantly, that Buffy’s suggestion made some sense.

 “Uh oh.
 Looks like we’ve missed the pre-dinner drinks.”
-The slayer saw a dead Shousace on the ground, and in the distance, heard distinct sounds of fighting.
+The slayer saw a dead Shousace on the ground a few yards away, and in the distance, heard distinct sounds of fighting.

 They quickly made a path through dense foliage and came to a standstill, watching for a moment as the two vamps they’d just been discussing, as they fought three demons between them.
 Another demon lay dead several feet from them.